USINDO SUMMER STUDIES

 Jakarta Post-Program Event

-Upon completion of the language classes in Yogyakarta, students will participate in a post-program event in Jakarta, held from July 30 – August 1, 2018.
+Upon completion of the language classes in Yogyakarta, students will participate in a post-program event in Jakarta.
 This is the culmination of the Summer Studies Program that is designed to broaden the students’ perspective, knowledge, and exposure to contemporary issues facing Indonesia, while also giving them the opportunity to network with government officials, experts, academics, NGOs and private sector.
 Past Summer Studies participants have had the chance to meet with distinguished figures such as Indonesia’s former Minister of Foreign Affairs, Indonesia’s Deputy Speaker of the House, as well as the Deputy Chief of Staff to the President.
 USINDO will also organize trips to renowned historical sites within the capital, such as the Istiqlal Mosque, Jakarta Cathedral, Museum of National History, the National Monument, and many more.